JoeKun/freebsd-configuration/documentation/freebsd/freebsd-supermicro.md

 # camcontrol devlist
 ```

- * Going forward, let's assume that `nda0`, `nda1` and `nda2` are the device identifiers of the SSD drives to install the system on.
+ * Going forward, let’s assume that `nda0`, `nda1` and `nda2` are the device identifiers of the SSD drives to install the system on.
  * Find the serial number of each of the SSD drives by looking at the output of one of the following commands.

 ```console